Bullpen blows E-Rod’s 20th win, Red Sox beat O’s anyway

 Brandon Workman (10-1) pitched one inning and struck out three to pick up the victory.
 Dillion Tate (0-2) got the loss for Baltimore (54-108), which was denied its first sweep of the season.

-Rodriguez pitched three-run ball for seven innings and was pulled with Boston leading 4-3, putting him in line for a career-high 20th win.

-Baltimore’s Hanser Alberto reached on an error by shortstop Xander Bogaerts leading off the eighth and scored the tying run when Jonathan Villar singled off Matt Barnes.
+Rodriguez pitched seven innings and was pulled with Boston leading 4-3, putting him in line for a career-high 20th win.
+But then Baltimore’s Hanser Alberto reached on an error by shortstop Xander Bogaerts leading off the eighth and scored the tying run when Jonathan Villar singled off Matt Barnes.

+“That’s something I can’t control as a pitcher,” Rodriguez said.
+“I can just go out there and get three outs every time I go to the mound.”

 Boston finished 84-78 a year after winning a franchise-record 108 games during the regular season.
 The Orioles made a six-game improvement from 2018.

 The Red Sox are the 10th team since 2000 to win the World Series and not qualify for the postseason the following year.

-No team has repeated as champions since the New York Yankees won three straight titles from 1998 through 2000.
+“It was rough.
+A lot of ups and downs.
+We never really got hot,” Betts said.
+“When that happens, this happens.”

 While this season is something for the Orioles to build on, the Red Sox trudge into an offseason that promises to bring several changes.

 There will be a new leader in baseball operations following the firing of Dave Dombrowski.
 All-Star slugger J.D.
 Martinez must decide whether to exercise a player option.
 Starter Rick Porcello is a free agent.
+The person hired will have to deal with a payroll crunch that includes finding room for raises for Betts from $20 million and Jackie Bradley Jr. from $8.55 million.
+Both are eligible for free agency after the 2020 World Series.

+“I had memories here and good times here,” Martinez said.
+“But it’s the business side of it and I always let (agent) Scott (Boras) handle that.
+But obviously it would be nice to be back.”

 Controlling owner John Henry has also vowed to cut back after having baseball’s highest payroll for two straight seasons.
 Boston is on track to pay a $13 million luxury tax this year on a payroll of $243 million.